-ervices that our plan pays for What you must pay
+Ser vices that our plan pays for What you must pay

-Colorectal cancer screening \$0
+ď Colorectal cancer screening \$0

 For people 50 and older, the plan will pay for the following services:

 Flexible sigmoidoscopy (or screening barium enema) every 48 months

 Fecal occult blood test, every 12 months

 Guaiac-based fecal occult blood test or fecal immunochemical test, every 12 months

 DNA based colorectal screening every 3 years

 For people at high risk of colorectal cancer, the plan will pay for one screening colonoscopy (or screening barium enema) every 24 months.

 For people not at high risk of colorectal cancer, the plan will pay for one screening colonoscopy every ten years (but not within 48 months of a screening sigmoidoscopy).

 Community First Choice (CFC) Services \$0

-CFC services available to members who qualify:
+CFC services available to members who meet Medicaid CFC eligibility requirements:

 Personal Assistant Services (PAS)

 Habilitation

 Emergency Response Services (ERS)

 Support Management

 If you are a waiver member, please see the Community-Based Services section later in this chapter.

 Prior authorization may be required.

-Ser vices that our plan pays for What you must pay ð Counseling to stop smoking or tobacco use \$0 If you use tobacco but do not have signs or symptoms of tobacco-related disease: • The plan will pay for two counseling quit attempts in a 12-month period as a preventive service.
+Ser vices that our plan pays for What you must pay Č Counseling to stop smoking or tobacco use \$0 If you use tobacco but do not have signs or symptoms of tobacco-related disease: The plan will pay for two counseling quit attempts in a 12-month period as a preventive service.
 This service is free for you.
 Each counseling attempt includes up to four face-to-face visits.
-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: • The plan will pay for two counseling quit attempts within a 12-month period.
+If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: The plan will pay for two counseling quit attempts within a 12-month period.
 Each counseling attempt includes up to four face-to-face visits.
 In addition, the plan offers 8 tobacco use cessation counseling sessions and a full range of nicotine replacement therapy such as gum, lozenges, and patches as needed.
-If you are a waiver member, please see the Community-Based Services section later in this chapter.
 The plan also offers tobacco cessation counseling for pregnant women.
-You should talk to your provider and get a referral.
-Day Activity and Health Services (DAHS) \$0 Daytime services for Enrollees residing in the community in order to provide an alternative to placement in nursing facilities or other institutions.
-Services may include but are not limited to nursing and personal care, noon meal and snacks, transportation, and social, educational and recreational activities at no cost to the Enrollee.
+Day Activity and Health Services (DAHS) \$0 Daytime services for enrollees residing in the community in order to provide an alternative to placement in nursing facilities or other institutions.
+Services may include but are not limited to nursing and personal care, noon meal and snacks, transportation, and social, educational and recreational activities at no cost to the enrollee.
 If you are a waiver member, please see the Community-Based Services section later in this chapter.
 Prior authorization may be required.